 additional information or limitations for each vehicle group.

-All these information must be written in Latin alphabet.
+All this information must be written in the Latin alphabet.

 In both cases, you will need to prove that you live here.

 2. Your driving licence doesn’t comply with the requirements above (i.e. your driving licence wasn’t issued in one of the countries who signed the Vienna Convention on Road Traffic) then, in this case, you have to attend a driving school in the Czech Republic.
 After passing the exam in a driving school, you can apply for the driving licence card.
 Once more, you have to live here for more than 6 months and prove it.
 For that, you may need some help, and we’ll gladly guide you through the process.

 After that, we will arrange a meeting in our office and you will pay the advance deposit of 1 500 CZK (Prague) or 1 210 CZK (Brno) which is included in the total price.
 If you apply through our agency, you’re already getting a discount.
 After this payment, you will receive all the information about the driving school we work with.

 Foreigners cooperate with a driving school located in Prague 4 that provides lessons in English.

 The driving course required to get a car licence takes place in a 3-month period and costs 14 700 CZK.

 Lessons for the motorcycle licence require the same amount of time and cost 18 500 CZK.

 When applying for both, the overall price is 26 700 CZK.